Blowing up Dirac's theorem: Proof of the main result

 \section{Proof of the main result}

 In the following, we present two intermediate results, \cref{lem:simple-blow-up-cover,lem:connecting-blow-ups}, from which we then derive \cref{thm:dirac-blown-up}.

 Let us begin by introducing some terminology.
-Consider a \emph{set family} $\cV$, whose elements are assumed to be pairwise disjoint by convention of this paper.
+Consider a \emph{set family} $\cV$, whose elements are assumed to be pairwise disjoint by the convention of this paper.
 A set $X$ is \emph{$\cV$-partite} if it has at most one vertex in each part of $\cV$.
 We say that $\cV$ is \emph{$m$-balanced} if $|V| = m$ for every $V \in \cV$.
 Similarly, $\cV$ is \emph{$(1\pm\eta)m$-balanced} if $(1-\eta)m \leq |V| \leq (1 + \eta) m$ for every $V \in \cV$.
-Moreover, $\cV$ is \emph{quasi $(1\pm\eta)m$-balanced} if there is a singleton $V^\ast \in \cV$ and $\cV \sm \{V^\ast\}$ is $(1\pm \eta)m$-balanced.
-Given a graph $R$ and a set family $\cV = \{V_v\}$ indexed by $v \in V(R)$, the \emph{$\cV$-blow-up} is the blow-up obtained by replacing each $v$ with the set~$V_v$.
+Moreover, $\cV$ is \emph{quasi $(1\pm\eta)m$-balanced} if there is a singleton $V^\ast \in \cV$ and $\cV \sm \{V^\ast\}$ is $(1\pm \eta)m$-balanced. {We refer to this unique singleton cluster as the \emph{exceptional cluster} of $\cV$.} Given a graph $R$ and a set family $\cV = \{V_v\}$ indexed by $v \in V(R)$, the \emph{$\cV$-blow-up} is the blow-up obtained by replacing each $v$ with the set~$V_v$.
 We denote it by $R(\cV)$, and say that $R$ is the \emph{reduced graph} of the blow-up.
-Some of the constant hierarchies are expressed in standard $\gg$-notation.
+Our constant hierarchies are expressed in standard $\gg$-notation.
 To be precise, we write $y \gg x$ to mean that for any $y \in (0, 1]$ there exists an $x_0 \in (0,1)$ such that for all $x_0 \geq x$ the subsequent statements hold.
-Hierarchies with more constants are defined in a similar way and are to be read from left to right following the order that the constants are chosen.
+Hierarchies with more constants are defined in a similar way and are to be read from left to right following the order in which the constants are chosen.
 Moreover, we tend to ignore rounding errors if the context allows~it.

-Our first lemma states that we can cover any Dirac-type graph with vertex-disjoint blow-ups whose reduced graphs inherit the minimum degree up to a small error.
+Our main result is derived from the following two lemmata.
+The first one states that we can cover any Dirac-type graph with vertex-disjoint blow-ups whose reduced graphs inherit the minimum degree up to a minor deviation.

-\begin{lemma}[Simple blow-up cover] Let $\eps,1/s \gg c,\eta \gg 1/n$ and $m = c \log n$.
+\begin{lemma}[Simple blow-up cover] Let $\eps \gg 1/s \gg \eta \gg c \gg 1/n$ and $m = c \log n$.
 Let $G$ be an $n$-vertex graph with $\delta(G) \geq (1/2 + \eps) n$.
-Then the vertices of $G$ are covered by vertex-disjoint quasi $(1\pm\eta)m$-balanced blow-ups $R_1(\cV_1),\dots,R_t(\cV_t) \subset G$ such that each reduced graph $R_i$ has $s$ vertices and satisfies $\delta(R_i) \geq (1/2 + \eps/2) s$. \end{lemma}
+Then the vertices of $G$ are covered by vertex-disjoint quasi $(1\pm\eta)m$-balanced blow-ups $R_1(\cV_1),\dots,R_t(\cV_t) \subset G$ such that each reduced graph $R_i$ has $s$ vertices and satisfies $\delta(R_i) \geq (1/2 + \eps/4) s$. \end{lemma}

+{This result is reminiscent of the Regularity Lemma~\cite{Sze76}, which produces a single quasi-random blow-up with clusters of linear size and one cluster of exceptional vertices.
+In contrast, \cref{lem:simple-blow-up-cover} gives a family of disjoint complete blow-ups with clusters of logarithmic size and one `exceptional' singleton cluster.
+A quantitatively weaker result for hypergraphs can be found in our previous work~\cite[Lemma 7.1]{LS24a}.}